Steve Spurrier: Duke (1987–1989)

 Spurrier spent 1986 out of football as the USFL's planned move to a fall schedule never took place.
 When it became clear that the Bandits would not retake the field, Spurrier began to seek new coaching opportunities.
 He interviewed to be the head coach at Mississippi State, but was passed over in favor of Rockey Felker.
 He also sought to be the head coach at LSU, but was passed over in favor of Mike Archer.

 Finally, Spurrier returned to Duke University as the Blue Devils' new head coach and offensive coordinator in 1987.
 Spurrier proceeded to raise the Blue Devils to levels of success that the program had not realized in over twenty-five years.
 His offenses broke numerous school and conference records for scoring, passing yards, and total yards, many of which had been set during his tenure as Duke's offensive coordinator.
-His 1989 Duke squad was the most successful, winning Duke's first Atlantic Coast Conference championship since 1962 (and most recent to date), and appearing in their first bowl game since 1960.
+His 1989 Duke squad was the most successful, winning Duke's first Atlantic Coast Conference championship since 1962 (not repeated until 2025), and appearing in their first bowl game since 1960.

-In what would become a recurring trend at most of his coaching stops, Spurrier's teams regularly beat their biggest rivals while he brashly "needled" them with jokes and "zingers" that were amusing to his fans but infuriating to opponents.
+In what would become a recurring trend at most of his coaching stops, Spurrier's teams regularly beat their biggest rivals while he "needled" them with jokes and "zingers" that were often viewed as amusing to his fans but infuriating to opponents.
 Spurrier's Duke squads went 3–0 against archrival North Carolina, including a 41–0 victory in Chapel Hill that clinched a share of the 1989 ACC title.
-At Spurrier's suggestion, that win was followed by a joyful team picture taken in front of the Kenan Memorial Stadium scoreboard, a photo that still rankles some Tar Heel supporters.
+At Spurrier's suggestion, that win was followed by a team picture taken in front of the Kenan Memorial Stadium scoreboard, a photo that still rankles some Tar Heel supporters.

 For his success, Spurrier was named the ACC Coach of the Year in both 1988 and 1989.